psuanm5030/beautiful-jekyll/learning.md

 **MIT**
 April 2015 - June 2015

 Taking this class changed everything for me.
-This was course that did the opposite of what I previously had, which was foundationally learning a programming language.
+This was a course that did the opposite of what I previously had, which was foundationally learning a programming language.
 This course taught me a new language, R ([wikipedia link](https://en.wikipedia.org/wiki/R_(programming_language))), using REAL-world examples.
 I learned from cases such as Moneyball and the Framington Heart Study ([wikipedia link](https://en.wikipedia.org/wiki/Framingham_Heart_Study)), and so many more.
 I was surprised how I could learn a language this way!
 Two things contributed to this: 1) R is an easier, less-intimidating language to learn, and 2) I supplemented my learning with lots of google — which I think is a very efficient way of learning.
 However, the greatest contributor to learning R was engaging examples (so thank you to the creators).  **If I were to recommend any class, it would be this one.**

 ## [6.00.1x Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-11)

 **MIT**
 February 2015 - April 2015

 After getting my feet wet with Python, I was looking for a class that would enhance my coding skills.
 This course was everything I was looking for and more.
-Not 0nly did it enhance my foundational knowledge of the language, but it provided several thought-provoking exercises and examples.
+Not only did it enhance my foundational knowledge of the language, but it provided several thought-provoking exercises and examples.
 I learned about functions, classes and other techniques such as recursion.
 It was a tough course but it stretched me in the right ways, keeping me fully interested.

 ## [Programming for Everybody (Getting started with python)](https://www.coursera.org/learn/python)

 **Michigan University**
 November 2014 - January 2015

-My first foray and a great start for somebody that had a hidden passion for working with technology, but zero coding experience!
+My first foray and a great start for somebody that has a hidden passion for working with technology, but zero coding experience!
 Once I took this course, I was hooked.

 ____